 They also suggest that you’ll be “manipulative” if you fix your body language.
 I don’t know why I’m always completely shocked when people recommend that others shouldn’t attempt to improve themselves, uh, but I am.In #anxiety ridden situations our ability to get our message across & get people to follow our CTA is pivotal.
 Click To Tweet

-There are no 1 size fits all communication tricks.
+There is no 1 size fits all communication trick.
 Everyone & every situation is different.
 Maybe these podcasters are as successful as they want to be but denying that we can make improvements to our communication skills is not good advice for the rest of us who want to succeed in life, too.
 (All apologies for the run-on sentence.)